Last Updated on

-John Deere is a great example of writing evergreen content.
+John Deere is an excellent example of writing evergreen content.

-If you go back the entire history of the magazine you would be lucky to see the name John Deere more than twenty times.
+If you go back to the entire history of the magazine, you would be lucky to see the name John Deere more than twenty times.

 The company knew that farmers needed valuable information that would help them solve their problems.